ZAZ-965 "Humpbacked" - is it so similar to FIAT?

 Ten minutes of shame - and you're at work.
 It's about "Zaporozhets".

 The Zaporozhets car is the kindest ghost with a motor in the world!
-It's also about him.
+This is also about it.

-Zaporozhets is an eternal family car.
-Eternal - because no one can sell it.
-Family - because, except for the wife, not a single woman will agree to sit in it.
+"Zaporozhets" is an eternal family car.
+Eternal - because you won't be able to sell it to anyone.
+Family - because no woman except your wife will agree to get into it.

 And the nicknames?
 Indeed, in the USSR, people came up with names, more often starting from the model index - “Troika”, “Seven” and “Kopek” instead of an ace.
 "Goat" GAZ-69 does not count, it was not sold to private hands.